 The fact that the band was back in business prompted Slug to invest months of his time in making a new No Exit banner.
 He hand sewed an enormous spider’s web in silver twine onto a black cloth, in the centre of which he placed a large red spider.
 He ensnared the ‘No Exit’ logo in the web.
 It was an incredibly intricate piece of work.
 In fact I would go so far as to say it was a masterpiece.
 He put as much of himself into this as I did into any of my songs, and I was proud to be associated with it.
 We all were.

 By now we’d decided no longer to play pubs, and instead chose fewer but better quality venues.
 For Colin’s debut we booked ‘The System’ (previously the Pyramid) in Temple Street, where we were to be supported by a young band ‘Tell No Lies’.
 The System (our regular Saturday night / Sunday morning drinking hole) was frequented by our type of people – punks, new romantics and Goths.
 To advertise the gig, Dave organised a photo session on the Dock Road.
 In those days the Albert Dock, and most other dock buildings, were derelict, making predictable locations for photo sessions.
 I was hoping for something far more abstract.
 The moment I saw a dump of enormous old truck tyres I knew that was it.
 Without hesitation I walked into the middle of them and plonked myself down.
 If they ruined my clothes then so be it; I wanted that shot.
-Like a couple of girls in party frocks, Colin and Martyn flounced into shot (eventually) and Dave snapped No Exit’s most famous photo.
+Like a couple of girls in party frocks, Colin and Martyn flounced into shot (eventually) and Dave snapped No Exit’s best photo.
 We sent pictures from this session to Peter Trollope of the Liverpool Echo, who thought us a right gruesome bunch.
 He asked if he could describe us in his column as “the ugliest band in Liverpool”.
 We agreed, thinking this would be a great gimmick, but it backfired on us and undermined our credibility.
 Ironically, Dave secured us a slot on the Halloween Party night at Adam’s Club in Seel Street.
 Considering Colin had only been with us for one month this was quite a bold move, and it was a patchy, albeit encouraging performance.
 Although I remember nothing about it, I have no doubt we were more proficient by the time we played The System on 25th November.

 Our next 3 gigs were cancelled for various reasons.
 One of them was at Dingwalls where, due to an electrical fault, the whole stage area was afflicted by a “live loop”.
 The sound engineer explained that, if I were to accidentally spit into the microphone while singing, it might result in everybody within that “loop” getting a potentially fatal electric shock.
 We concluded that our lives were marginally more precious than our music, and withdrew our services – much to the annoyance of the promoter, Neil Tilley, who snarled “That’s the last favour I’ll ever do for you.”
 He never again gave us any gigs.
 We stayed to watch the other band, Politburo, dicing with death, but nothing happened.
 A victim of the recession, Dingwalls closed down shortly after… Hey Ho.